Western Downs Futures

 There are so many ways you can be involved in this ground-breaking community-led, place-based change happening in the Western Downs.

-If you or your organisation are keen to get involved and help us shape the future of our region, we want to hear from you!
+If you or your organisation is keen to get involved and help us shape the future of our region, we want to hear from you!

 Tell us who you are, and how you would like to get involved with Western Downs Futures.

-Once your email has been received you can expect us to get in touch with you within 7 business days to arrange a meeting or further discussion.
+Once your email has been received you can expect us to get in touch with you within seven business days to arrange a meeting or further discussion.

 Click here to get in touch and get involved!